VedangNadkarni/vedangnadkarni.github.io/_pages/education.md

 ---
 permalink: /education/
 title: "Education"
-modified: 2025-04-08
+modified: 2025-08-16
 author_profile: true
 layout: single
 ---

 {% include base_path %}
 ## Summary
-This document provides an overview of my educational journey.
+This page provides an overview of my educational journey.
 You may skip to a particular section if you are looking for specific information.
 Further, each section has a TL;DR (Too Long; Didn't Read) summary for quick reference:
 - [Why this page](#why-this-page)
 - [Before College](#before-college)
 - [How I joined my college (yes this is important)](#how-i-joined-my-college)